 We had just reached our hotel in Krakow, the second largest city of Poland.
-Sun had just set and it was cold and I was shivering and it was not just because of the sub-zero temperature.
+Sun had just set and it was cold.
+I was shivering and it was not just because of the sub-zero temperature.
 On way to our hotel our bus passed through an area called village Kazimierz.
-From the distance I could see several chairs, and I was reminded of the broken chair memorial in Geneva, just outside UNO.
+From the distance I could see several chairs, and I was reminded of the broken chair memorial in Geneva, outside the main gate of UNO.
 I made a mental note that this may be to depict something similar.

 When the story unfolded, it was absolutely terrifying and I had goose pimples right till next morning.